gstvo2k15/pythwebpostgresql/README.md

 ## Local Development Setup
 ### Prerequisites
-- Docker
+- Docker - Using the lightest images possible using Alpine as the basis of our Dockerfile build.
 - Docker Compose

 ## Technologies used locally